 The AVR Stack Pointer is implemented as two 8-bit registers in the I/O space.
-The number of bits actually used is implementation dependent.
+The number of bits actually used is implementation dependent, see Table 7-2 on page 15.
 Note that the data space in some implementations of the AVR architecture is so small that only SPL is needed.
 In this case, the SPH Register will not be present.